ronny1020/ronny1020/README.md

 Thanks for visiting my github.

-Please feel free to give me some issue of my repositories.
+Please feel free to give me some issues of my repositories.

 <!--
 **ronny1020/ronny1020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.